 Fortunately, there is a great deal of regulation of credit cards requiring full disclosure of all relevant credit terms being extended by the card issuer.
 Be careful to review all credit documentation thoroughly before selecting a credit card for regular use.

-One alternative to credit cards is what has become known as "debit cards."
-A debit card is not a credit card at all.
-Rather than offering you credit (a loan based on predetermined terms), a debit card simply gives you card-based access to your bank account, or other account where you have an existing balance.
+Of course the alternative to credit cards is using a debit card.
+Your debit card simply gives you card-based access to your bank account, or other account where you have an existing balance.
 A debit card gives you the convenience of not needing to carry cash, or even checks, but you must be mindful that when used your purchases are being deducted directly from your existing account – once the account is empty, the card has no purchasing power until you make another deposit!
+Debit cards can keep you free of accumulating interest on borrowed money you are not able to immediately pay back.

 Material discussed is meant for general illustration and/or informational purposes only and it is not to be construed as tax, legal, or investment advice.
 Although the information has been gathered from sources believed to be reliable, please note that individual situations can vary therefore, the information should be relied upon when coordinated with individual professional advice.